 *Continuous support throughout labor/birth plus 3-hours of support following delivery.

 *Write-up of birth/bereavement story as told through the doula’s eyes.

-* Three 2-hour postpartum home visits wherein the experience of birth/bereavement is held in sacred space and circles of support strengthened.
+* Two 2-hour postpartum home visits wherein the experience of birth/bereavement is held in sacred space and circles of support strengthened.
 Amy is available to help arrange a memorial and/or funeral service as requested.

 Many couples anticipating stillbirth or infant loss prefer private childbirth education instruction.
 Additional prenatal visits focusing on childbirth education, prenatal yoga instruction, or chaplaincy counseling are available.
 Additional postnatal visits and consultations via Skype or phone are also available.
 The cost is $125 per 2-hour visit/consult.